Yellow Springs man gets prison time after plea deal

 - Published: September 16, 2020

-Yellow Springs resident Michael M. Gentile will serve up to a year in prison after reaching a plea deal with the Greene County Prosecutor’s Office in July related to rape, drug and vandalism charges filed in 2017.
+Yellow Springs resident Michael M. Gentile will serve up to a year in prison after reaching a plea deal with the Greene County Prosecutor’s Office in July related to charges filed in 2017.

 Last month, Greene County Common Pleas Judge Stephen A. Wolaver sentenced Gentile, 23, to three 12-month terms, minus days previously jailed in the case, with each sentence to be served concurrently.
 He is currently incarcerated at Lebanon Correctional Facility, with a release date set for July 26, 2021, and parole eligibility effective May 14, 2021, according to Ohio prison records.